Yigrashill/FinToUp/README.md

 # Technology in the Project
 ## Backend
-The backend will be a REST API implemented in .NET Core 8.0, utilizing the CQRS pattern.
+The backend will be a REST API implemented in .NET Core 8.0 in the CQRS pattern.

 ## Database
-The database will likely be Microsoft SQL Server, employing the Code First approach in the Entity Framework pertaining to .NET.
+The database will likely be Microsoft SQL Server, employing the Code First approach in the Entity Framework.

-Frontend
+## Testing
+I will try to create code by TDD, a approach method.

 ## DevOPS
 I try to lern more about docker.
+Create CI/CD pipleinees
 And I will be hosting this page on Azure.

 ## The frontend
 It will be rendered using React 18 with Axios for HTTP requests.
 I will explore the possibility of using Flutter for CSS classes and incorporating some pre-built components.
+If it will posible in this scope i will try Use Next.js